Our0Boros/python-skillshare-beginner/class/README.md

 	def describe_backlight(self):
 		"""Descibe the backlight of our ereader"""
+		print("The back light of this ereader allows you to read in the dark")

 class KindleFire(Ereader): # Child class
 	"""Represents aspects of an ereader specific to a kindle fire